SringayKeno/Real_Estate/README.md

 - For our sister project, [Forecasting Home Prices in Sacramento County California](https://github.com/SringayKeno/forecasting-home-prices-sacramento-county) click on link.

-- Our interactive [July 2021 Dashboard on Tableau Public](https://public.tableau.com/shared/T7F4NTRTK?:display_count=n&:origin=viz_share_link) can be found in here.
+- A Look at [Average Homes Values in July 2022 by US County](https://public.tableau.com/app/profile/ryan3085/viz/ALookatUSCountyAvgHomeValuesinJuly2022/July2022USCountieswithAvgHomeValues1m) can be found in here.

 - [Four additional visualizations and four insights from the housing data](https://public.tableau.com/app/profile/bibo.wang/viz/July2022Mid-tierHomeValues/Dashboard1?publish=yes) can be found in Tableau here.